tomhenrich/plex/docs/index.md

 ## Get started

 1. **Accept the invitation:**
-   From the email, **create a free account** on Plex's site or sign into your account if you have one.
+   From the email, **create a free account** or sign into your account if you have one.
 2. **Get the Plex app:**
    Install the app on your streaming device(s) of choice and sign in.
 3. **Update the quality settings:** _(optional but important)_
-   In Settings, look for "Quality" or "Video" and [set it to "Original" or "Maximum"](quality-settings.md) — otherwise you'll get low-resolution video and/or buffering.
+   In Settings, look for "Quality" or "Video" and [set it to "Original" or "Maximum"](quality-settings.md).
+   Otherwise you'll get low-resolution video and/or buffering.
-4. **Pin my server** for quick access:
+5. **Pin my server** for quick access:
-   This is a little different on each device, but basically: open the navigation, select "More", and <a href="https://support.plex.tv/articles/customizing-the-apps/#toc-0" target="_blank">pin my libraries</a>.
+   This looks a little different depending on what device you're using, but basically: open the navigation, select "More", and <a href="https://support.plex.tv/articles/customizing-the-apps/#toc-0" target="_blank">pin my libraries</a>.

 That's it!
 You can start looking for something to watch.

 ---

-## Quick Notes
+## Quick notes

 * **Plex is 100% free to you.**
-  It's a hobby I've put money into, but it will always be free for you to use.
-  The company also offers <a href="https://watch.plex.tv/on-demand" target="_blank">ad-supported content</a> and titles you can pay to rent.
+  My server is absolutely free for you to use as much as you like.
+  Note that _Plex the company_ also has ad-supported content and rentals.[^ads]
 * **Don't share your account.**
-  Your account is for you and your immediate home/family members.
   Let me know if you think someone would like an invitation, but don't just share your password.
-* **If there's something you'd like to be added, just ask!**
+* **If there's something you'd like to see, just ask!**
-  I can't realistically have everything ever made, but I'll do what I can to find it.
+  I can't realistically have everything ever made, but I'll try to find it.
 * Users are limited to **two (2) streams at a time**.
   If you start a third simultaneous stream, it will be blocked.